Garoze/Lunasm/README.md

 # Lunasm
-A simple assembly language written in C++ for the Luna16 fantasy console
+A simple assembly language written in C++ for the Luna16 fantasy console.